konvajs/site/source/docs/drag_and_drop/Drag_a_Group.md

-title: Drag and Drop a Group
+title: HTML5 Canvas Drag and Drop a Group Tutorial
 ---

 To drag and drop groups with Konva, we can set the `draggable` property